britram/rains-prototype/draft-trammell-rains-protocol.md

 |-----:|---------------|---------------|
 | 1    | ed25516       | sha-256       |
 | 2    | ecdsa         | sha-256       |
-}

-Message is {content, signatures, token, reference}

-Section type table is:

-0: assertion

-1: incomplete-shard

-2: complete-shard

-3: zone

-4: query

-5: answer

-TODO: work pointer here.

-TODO: explain why we don't use COSE, and what would need to happen for us to be able to.

 # RAINS Protocol Definition

-TODO: note CBOR is self-framing so we can use any transport we want. define TLS 1.3 and TFO for now, note nice fit atop QUIC.
+TODO: note CBOR is self-framing so we can use any transport we want. define TLS 1.3 with TFO for now, note nice fit atop QUIC.

 TODO: note further that signatures are prime in RAINS, so it really doesn't matter where servers exist.

-TODO: define an MTI signature algorithm that comes with hashchain revocation.

 # RAINS Client Protocol